khalid-hussain/shaheen/chap21.md

 The siege of Granada had entered into its seventh month.
 The condition of the city was deteriorating.
 The people were sick and tired of starvation.
 The elders of Granada were gathered in a spacious room of Al-Hamra.
-The Lion of Granada, Moosa Bin Abi Ghassan, was looking at Abu Abdullah and his courtiers with wrath-filled glances.
+The Lion of Granada, Musa Bin Abi Ghassan, was looking at Abu Abdullah and his courtiers with wrath-filled glances.

 Ferdinand's emissary of peace entered into the room.
 He came in front of the